ptvan/ptvan.github.io/_posts/2020-05-12-Python-GUIs.md

 Being more modern, PyQt has more widgets, most notably `table`, which allow a spreadsheet-like layout.
 I used this to show the old and new file names side-by-side instead of two separate text fields in the `tkinter` version of the app.

 Event-handling is straightforwardly supported for each widget type.

+### Future plans

+A natural extension is to implement regular expression support, since it's native to many languages.
+A more advanced feature would be drag-and-drop, which is [supported by PyQt](https://doc.qt.io/qtforpython/overviews/dnd.html).